 We are an early-stage company.
-Our operations to date have been limited to organizing and staffing our company, business planning, raising capital, identifying MDPs for further research, developing our intellectual property portfolio, performing research on identified MDPs and advancing our lead MBT candidate into clinical studies.
+Our operations to date have been limited to organizing and staffing our Company, business planning, raising capital, identifying MDPs for further research, developing our intellectual property portfolio, performing research on identified MDPs and advancing our lead MBT candidate into and through clinical studies.
 We have not generated any revenues to date.
 All of our MBTs are in the concept, research or early clinical stages.
-Moreover, we cannot be certain that our research and development efforts will be successful or, if successful, that our MBTs will ever be approved by the United States Food and Drug Administration ("FDA").
-Typically, it takes 10-12 years to develop one new medicine from the time it is discovered to when it is available for treating patients and longer timeframes are not uncommon.
+Moreover, we cannot be certain that our research and development efforts will be successful, that our MBTs will ever be approved by the United States Food and Drug Administration ("FDA").
+Typically, it takes 10-12 years to develop one new medicine from the time it is discovered to when it is available for treating patients, and longer timeframes are not uncommon.
 Even if approved, our products may not generate commercial revenues.
 We have no relevant operating history upon which an evaluation of our performance and prospects can be made.
-We are subject to all of the business risks associated with a new enterprise, including, but not limited to, risks of unforeseen capital requirements, failure of potential drug candidates either in research, performing research or suspend or cease operations.
+We are subject to all of the business risks associated with a new enterprise, including, but not limited to, risks of unforeseen capital requirements, failure of potential drug candidates either in research, preclinical testing or in clinical trials, failure to establish business relationships and competitive disadvantages against other companies.
+If we fail to become profitable, we may be forced to suspend or cease operations.

-If we fail to demonstrate efficacy in our research and clinical trials, our future business prospects, financial condition and operating results will be materially adversely affected.
+If we fail to demonstrate efficacy or safety in our research and clinical trials, our future business prospects, financial condition and operating results will be materiall adversely affected.